This information lists organizations and programs in New York and New Jersey offering food resources during the COVID-19 pandemic.

 Coronavirus NYC Food Resource Guide

-The Hunter College NYC Food Policy Center made guides for each NYC neighborhood listing food resources available.
+The Hunter College NYC Food Policy Center made guides for each NYC neighborhood listing available food resources.
 Visit their website for more information and to find food resources in your community.

 Food Bank NYC